 The on-board SOCR and SOCE shall have at least a resolution of 1 part in 100 and be used for the purposes of verification as the nearest whole number from 0 to 100.

+1.1.2.
+The manufacturer shall make available the most recently determined values of the on-board SOCR and on-board SOCE and these parameters defined in paragraph 3.3. (a), (d), (e), (f), (g) ,(h), (i), (r), (s), (t), (u) of Appendix 5 shall conform to the standards referred to in paragraphs 6.5.3.1. (a) and 6.5.3.2. (a) or (e) or (f) or (g) of Appendix 1 to Annex C5.

+For Level 1A and Level 2 only

-The manufacturer shall make available the most recently determined values of the on-board SOCR and on-board SOCE via the OBD port and over-the-air (OTA).
+The manufacturer shall make available the most recently determined values of the on-board SOCR and on-board SOCE via over-the-air (OTA).

+1.1.3.
 For the purposes of consumer information, the manufacturer shall make easily available to the owner of the vehicle the most recently determined value of the SOCE monitor via at least one appropriate method.
 The method for the customer values shall be determined in agreement with the authorities.
 For example:

 (a) dashboard indicator;